 Welcome to my personal and research website.
 I am a sociocultural anthropologist trained in science and technology studies.
-As Wikipedia has it, Science and technology studies – or science, technology and society studies (both abbreviated STS) – is the study of how society, politics, and culture affect scientific research and technological innovation, and how these, in turn, affect society, politics and culture.
+As Wikipedia has it, Science and Technology `studies – or science, technology and society studies (STS) – is the study of how society, politics, and culture affect scientific research and technological innovation, and how these, in turn, affect society, politics and culture.

-I am an advocate of a multi- and inter-disciplinary dialogue, cooperation between disciplines and open science.
-This involves providing a more inclusive access to science education and information.
+I am an advocate of a multi- and inter-disciplinary dialogue, cooperation between and across the disciplines and the open science.
+This involves providing a more inclusive and equal access to science education and information.
 I am active in qualitative research, science policy development, and in delivering guest lectures, conference talks and outreach events worldwide.
 I am a co-lead editor of the white paper on Astrobiology and Society in Europe Today, member of Working Group on Philosophy and History of Astrobiology (Action TD1308 ORIGINS), European Astrobiology Network Association, Astrobiology Society of Britain and the Scientific Organising Committee of the International Working Group on Astrobioethics.

 Persson, E., Abbott, J., Balkenius, C., Cabak Redei, A., Capova, K.A., Dravins, D., Dunér, D., Gunneflo, M., Hedlund, M., Johansson, M., Melin, A., Persson, P. (2019).
 How Will the Emerging Plurality of Lives Change How We Conceive of and Relate to Life?
 Challenges, 10:32. https://doi.org/10.3390/challe10010032